 [COOloop]

-COOloop is pioneering a breakthrough catalyst that converts captured CO₂ and green hydrogen directly into carbon-negative acetic acid —a core ingredient in paints, food, textiles, and more.
-We will also be cost-competitive with fossil incumbents.
+COOloop is pioneering a breakthrough catalyst that converts captured CO₂ and green hydrogen directly into ultra-low carbon ethanol — unlocking transport fuel compliance markets

 [The Challenge]